 The largest number of clinical psychologists are employed to work for elementary, middle, and high schools.
 Other large groups of clinical psychologists are self-employed and operate their own private practices, or are employed by governments, other mental health institutions, or hospitals and other healthcare organizations.

-Can I Become a Clinical Psychologist?
+How To Become a Clinical Psychologist

 Clinical Psychologist Salary Data